whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/guides/6-tips-for-formatting-images-for-an-ebookbookbaby-blog.md

 _Updated June 2017._

-## If a picture’s worth a thousand words, correctly formatted images for an eBook can be priceless!
+## If a picture’s worth a thousand words, correctly formatted images for an eBook can be priceless

 We often get inquiries about image formatting, so here are a few tips to make sure the images you are using for your eBook are eReader ready.